-This article provides a practical explanation of the cattell’s 16 personality factors theory / 16 PF test.
+16 PF test: this article provides a practical explanation of the Cattell’s 16 personality factors theory / 16 PF test.
 After reading, you will have a basic understanding of this extensive personality theory.

 What Is The Cattell’s 16 personality factors or 16 PF test?

 The 16 pf test, Cattell’s 16 Personality Factors or Cattell 16 personality traits theory is an assessment tool used to establish a person’s personality, usually in the form of a test consisting of a questionnaire.
 By means of filling in the questions, various personality characteristics are identified and subsequently, the combination of characteristics is provided overarching name.

 According to several personality theories, the human personality consists of a number of broad characteristics or dispositions.
 The founders of such theories attempted to describe each possible characteristic.
 Psychologist Gordon Allport is an example of this.

 He identified over 4,500 words, from the English dictionary, that could be used to describe personality traits.
 Later, Raymond Cattell analysed this list and reduced it to 171 characteristics, mainly by removing terms that were redundant, double or unusual from his list.